8-6-b/final-project/README.md

 # Angular To Do App project
 The TODO app, created as a group effort, allows a user register and log in to create, read, update or delete tasks, and store data in a mongodb database.

+# View app
+App can be viewed on localhost: 8080 in the user's browser
 # DEVELOPMENT
 * Open CLI window
 1. *create new folder*